Heal All (Prunella vulgaris) leaves

 How to Identify Heal All.

-The immature stems of Heal All are square and slightly hairy, and as the plant ages these become smooth.
+The immature stems of Self Heal are square and slightly hairy, and as the plant ages these become smooth.
 These creeping stems, root easily at the nodes, and result in an aggressive fibrous, matted root system.

 Category: Broadleaf (Dicot).

-Photosynthetic Pathway: C3 Weed.
+Photosynthetic Pathway: Self Heal is a C3 Weed.

 Reproduction: This weed spreads by seed in the late Summer and Autumn.
 This restricts the growth of other plants, particularly grass in lawns.

-It can be mistaken for:
+It is mistaken for:

 The easy ways to identify Heal All are: